Signed in as:

 Chapter 26.
 Ljot, Fjanda and Trolldomi

-In contemporary literature, Ljot is often characterized as an "old-witch," however, she is actually denoted in text as a "fjanda" (originally meaning enemy or monster and later meaning demon or devil) and also as a "kerling" (woman of low standing, as opposed to Fru).
-She is said to be troll-like (tröllslega) and practiced a type of sorcery identified as "trölldómi" - troll magic, suggesting that seidr was distinct from other arts in ancestral Norse worldview.
+In contemporary literature, Ljot is often characterized as an "old-witch," however, she is actually denoted in text as a "fjanda, " which translates closely to the English word, fiend.
+She is also identified as a "kerling," a woman of low standing (as opposed to Fru).
+She is said to be troll-like (tröllslega) and practiced a type of sorcery identified as "trölldómi" (troll magic).

 Og er þeir bræður komu að mælti Högni: "Hvað fjanda fer hér að oss er eg veit eigi hvað er?" Þorsteinn svarar: "Þar fer Ljót kerling og hefir breytilega um búist."
 Hún hafði rekið fötin fram yfir höfuð sér og fór öfug og rétti höfuðið aftur milli fótanna. Ófagurlegt var hennar augnabragð hversu hún gat þeim tröllslega skotið. Þorsteinn mælti til Jökuls: "Dreptu nú Hrolleif, þess hefir þú lengi fús verið."
 Jökull svarar: "Þess er eg nú albúinn."
 Hjó hann þá af honum höfuðið og bað hann aldrei þrífast.
 "Já, já," sagði Ljót, "nú lagði allnær að eg mundi vel geta hefnt Hrolleifs sonar míns og eruð þér Ingimundarsynir giftumenn miklir." Þorsteinn svarar: "Hvað er nú helst til marks um það?"
 Hún kvaðst hafa ætlað að snúa þar um landslagi öllu "en þér ærðust allir og yrðuð að gjalti eftir á vegum úti með villidýrum og svo mundi og gengið hafa ef þér hefðuð mig eigi fyrr séð en eg yður." Þorsteinn kvað þess von að hamingja skipti með þeim.
 Síðan dó Ljót kerling í móð sínum og trölldómi og eru þau úr þessi sögu.